Mijanou Bardot: Early life

 Marie-Jeanne Bardot was born on 5 May 1938.
-Known from childhood as Mijanou, she was raised in a luxurious seven-bedroom apartment in the 16th arrondissement of Paris alongside her older sister, Brigitte, four years her senior.
-The sisters' parents, Louis and Anne-Marie, raised the girls in a strictly Catholic household and were strict on proper behavior, etiquette, clothing, and who they played with.
+Known from childhood as Mijanou, she was raised in a luxurious seven-bedroom apartment in the 16th arrondissement of Paris alongside her sister, Brigitte, four years her senior.
+The sisters' parents, Louis and Anne-Marie, raised the girls in a Catholic household and were strict on proper behavior, etiquette, clothing, and who they played with.
 If they broke rules, the punishments were harsh.

 Career

 After Brigitte became a successful actress, Bardot wanted to do the same.
 Her first role, at age 18, was in Women's Club (1956).

 Unlike her sister, Bardot shied away from sexually charged roles.
 While filming Ramuntcho (1959), when she was supposed to do a nude scene, she refused.
 "I don't expose myself," she told director Pierre Schoendoerffer.
 "Ask Brigitte to double me for this scene.
 She loves taking off her bra and will do it with pleasure.
 But I'm not BB."
 She starred in the 1960 film Sex Kittens Go to College with Mamie van Doren and Tuesday Weld.

-Her final film was After the Flood (1968).
+Bardot's final film was After the Flood (1968).
 She retired from acting two years later.
 Speaking to Soir Magazine in 2009, she said, "I've always been shy in front of the cameras and I decided quite quickly to stop filmmaking because I felt bad on set: I felt like I hadn't done anything with my days."
 In a book by Dominique Cholant, she added, "I believed for a short while that everyone felt the same way, so I forced myself...
 Then when I realized that this wasn't the case for others, I quickly stopped."

 After retiring, she moved to the United States, where she founded loft bed design company Espace Loggia in 1979.
 After enjoying success in the 1980s, the brand was sold to Philippe Malignac in 1992.